 What is dementia?

 Dementia describes a set of symptoms which include loss of memory, mood changes, and problems with communication and reasoning.
-The risk of developing dementia increases as you get older, and the condition usually occurs in people over the age of 65.
+The condition becomes more common as we get older, affecting approximately 1 in 100 people aged 65-69, rising to 1 in 3 people over 90.

 Some forgetfulness is normal for everyone.
 It is when increased confusion or memory problems are having a significant impact on our daily lives that we should seek advice and help.
 If this relates to you or someone you know, make an appointment to see your GP.
 Your GP will talk through possible causes of memory loss with you as there are a number of treatable conditions.
 If it is dementia, getting an early diagnosis puts you in control and allows you to access advice, information and support.
 It is important to talk to family and friends about your diagnosis; they need to understand what’s happening.